janpfeifer/hiveGo/README.md

 See experiments in [this colab](https://colab.research.google.com/drive/1r4P5Uc3S5Lw3sznEVMrbF3H9HkskZH6S)

-## Note
+## Thanks

-Thanks for Florence Poirel for the awesome drawings!
+* Thanks for Florence Poirel for the awesome drawings!
+* The project started from [earlier version in Python](https://github.com/makatony/hiveAI), but it was greatly improved since.

 Background pictures:
 * Winning pattern from [pexels.com/light-creative-abstract-colorful-134](https://www.pexels.com/photo/light-creative-abstract-colorful-134/)